WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-powerbi-sample/README.md

 ## Getting Started

-The application can be hosted on any Java VM environment and covers how this is done by building and hosting the application on localhost.
+The application is compatible with any Java Virtual Machine (JVM) environment.
+Detailed instructions for building and deploying the application on a local server are provided.

+### Prerequisites

+- JDK 11+ - To verify that JDK 11 is installed on your system, you can run the command java -version in the command line.
+- Maven - To verify that maven is installed on your system, you can run the command mvn -v in the command line.

 ### Executing the sample